DegreeWorks is an online advising tool designed to help students and advisors review an individual's progress toward a Queens College degree.

 5. Click “Process New.”

 Enter course Subjects and Numbers carefully (ENGL 110 not ENG 110)!
 Incorrect entries will not be placed with the appropriate requirement, and courses will appear blue in your audit.

 Who can train me to use DegreeWorks effectively?

-Student and Advisor manuals are available in the DegreeWorks page in MyQC.
-You can access it by clicking here.
+Student and advisor manuals are available in the DegreeWorks page on MyQC.
+You can access one by clicking here.
 Please note that you must have a QC Username and Password in order to log into MyQC.

 If you would like to schedule a one-on-one session, please send your request to email@example.com.